ngOfficeUIFabric/ng-officeuifabric/docs/guides/GULP-TASKS.md

 ### `gulp live-dev`

-If you want automatically run vet, test and build on file save, use this task.
+If you want to automatically run vet, test and build on file save, use this task.

 By default, it setups watchers on typescript source files (`src/**/*.ts`), test files (`src/**/*.spec.ts`) and build files (`gulpfile.ts, build/**/*.ts`).